raspberrypilearning/beating-heart/en/step_1.md

 Hardware:
 + A Raspberry Pi Pico with pin headers soldered on
-+ A data USB A to micro USB cable
++ A data USB A to micro-USB cable

 Software:
 + [Thonny](http://thonny.org){:target="_blank"} Python editor installed on a personal computer with USB port